greenbech/project-euler/scripts/README.md

 ## `pebenchmark.ts`

 `pebenchmark.ts` (read: Project Euler benchmark) calculates the executions time for each problem and prints a markdown table to stdout.
-Currently you have to the copy-paste to the README.md manually (the first time you can run `pebenchmark p001 >> p001/README.md`), but you have to do some cleaning in the README if you have done this before 😩
+Currently, you have do to the copy-paste to the README.md manually (the first time you can run `pebenchmark p001 >> p001/README.md`), but you have to do some cleaning in the README if you have done this before 😩

 Again, I recommend you to install it with